Thank you for your interest in volunteering for the Traverse City Film Festival! Volunteers could not be more essential in making the festival happen!

 - We ask you to commit to a minimum of 12 hours (2-3 shifts) during the festival.
 You need to attend a volunteer meeting and/or orientation and receive your volunteer credentials before your first festival shift.

-- You need to sign a volunteer agreement when you get your credentials before the festival.
+- You need to sign a volunteer waiver when you get your credentials before the festival.

 - During the festival you will not be able to view movies while on duty unless your Area Manager or Supervisor allows you to do so – please do not plan to watch films during your shifts.
 Most of the time we need our volunteers during screenings for many tasks.
-Please purchase tickets to the films you want to see rather than planning to watch films during your shift, and please do plan to attend the volunteer screening.
+Please purchase tickets to the films you want to see rather than planning to watch films during your shift, and please do plan to attend the volunteer screening on the Monday before the festival.

 We prefer that you apply using our online application.
 Please do not sign up for more shifts that you are actually willing and able to work.